museeskinder/alx-system_engineering-debops/0x01-shell_permissions/README.md

 Write a script that adds excution permission to the owner, the group owner and the other users, to the file ``` hello ```.
 - The file ``` hello ``` will be the working directory.
 - You are not allowed to use commas for theis script.
+## 8-james_bond
+Write a script taht sets the permission to the file ``` hello ``` as follows:
+- Owner: no permission at all.
+- Group: no permission at all.
+- Other users: all permissions.
+The file ``` hello ``` will be in the working directory You are not allowed to use commas for this script.